Mathématique: Chapter 5

 This was what had driven Schumann insane.

-Chapter Warnings: Stressors of all kinds.
+Chapter warnings: Stressors of all kinds.
 Grief.
 Physical injuries.
 Panic, described in such a way that it may trigger panic.
-The audio for this chapter is arguably more intense.
+The audio for this chapter is arguably more intense than the text.
 Don’t listen if you’re prone to panic attacks.

 Additional notes: None.